whotracksme/whotracks.me/blog/tracker-tax.md

 Beyond privacy concerns, we are left with one question: Do trackers cost us time?
 More specifically, what is the relationship between the number of trackers and the time a page takes to load?
-We call this tracker impact on the website page load times, also referred to as page latency, the TRACKER TAX.
+We call this tracker impact on the website page load times, also referred to as page latency, the _Tracker Tax_.

 ## Data Collection and Cleaning